B2B SaaS Valuation Calculator (ARR Multiple)

 Next priorities

-- Enter your operating metrics.
-ARR, growth, retention, margins, and concentration — the numbers a buyer will ask for first.
+- Enter metrics.
+ARR, growth, retention, margins, concentration.

 How Buyers Price B2B SaaS